by Janice Jones

 Reading Time: 4 minutes

 The knit hurdle stitch is a simple, beginner-friendly stitch pattern.
-It consists of two rows of the garter stitch pattern and two rows of one-by-one rib stitch pattern.
-It is an excellent choice for any project where you need a fabric with a thick texture, even edges, and a flat lay, even without a border.
+This pattern alternates between two rows of garter stitch and two rows of 1x1 rib stitch.
+It's ideal for projects requiring thick texture, even edges, and a flat-laying fabric without a border.

-As is the case with many knit and crochet stitches, the names are derived from how the pattern appears.
-In this case, the two rows of knit stitches form the "hurdles," which look a bit like the obstacles or barriers that horses jump over or dogs in an agility course.
+Many knit and crochet stitches are named based on their appearance.
+In this case, the two rows of knit stitches form the "hurdles," which looks similar to the obstacles or barriers that horses jump over or dogs in an agility course.

 Since this pattern is reversible, this stitch is useful for many projects: